Skip to Content

-This article looks at why animals need water to survive and some of their adaptations when water is scarce.
+This article looks at why animals need water to survive and how they survive when water is scarce.

 Without water, all animals would begin suffering from eye conditions due to their eyes drying out.
 Water is essential for regulating body temperature, especially for endothermic (warm-blooded) animals.
 During digestion, water is required for efficient metabolic reactions to ensure the proper breakdown of food and absorption of nutrients.